12glaces/Portfolio-douglas-barlow/readme.rst

 Release Information
 *******************

-This repo contains code that I created.
+This repo contains code that I created.&nbsp;&nbsp;

-If you want to test my code without downloading it, you can use my website using the following link: Douglas-Barlow.com
+If you want to test my code without downloading it, you can use my website using the following link: Douglas-Barlow.com&nbsp;&nbsp;

-Please go to the bottom of the page, you should be able to find a "login" button/link in between "contact" and "Réalisations"
+Please go to the bottom of the page, you should be able to find a "login" button/link in between "contact" and "Réalisations"&nbsp;
-Once you click on on login you will need to login using the following :
+Once you click on on login you will need to login using the following : &nbsp;
-Username=Douglas
+Username=Douglas&nbsp;
-Password=farting
+Password=farting&nbsp;
-Beware the username is case sensitive
+Beware the username is case sensitive&nbsp;&nbsp;
 After logging in you should be able to see the messages sent from the contact page.